AtakanAlkn/ConnectCar/README.md

 **ConnectCar** is a mobile application that aims to improve the driving experience with advanced vehicle tracking and driver management features.
 Seamlessly integrates with Arduino-based hardware, enabling real-time transfer of important vehicle data to the app via Bluetooth.
 ConnectCar leverages the power of Firebase Authentication and Realtime Database to provide secure user authentication and streamlined data storage.

-**Bluetooth Module Under Development**
+## Bluetooth Module Under Development!

-I would like to inform you that the Bluetooth module is currently under development.
+**I would like to inform you that the Bluetooth module is currently under development.
 I anticipate completing this module shortly and appreciate your patience.
-Stay tuned for the upcoming release!
+Stay tuned for the upcoming release!**

 ## Project Preview